natescode/silicon/docs/advanced.md

 ## Custom Keywords

 Silicon uses `@` prepended to all keywords for a very good reason.
 There will never be conflicts with new keywords added to the language.
 This also allows custom domain specific operator and keywords.

+The LSP can easily translate keywords to other languages which helps others learn in their native tongue.

 TODO: finish example